 Writing for Fame

 I cannot personally speak for this motivation.
 I am not famous.
 I will probably never be famous.
 Maybe writers looking for fame are confusing celebrity for admiration.
-I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks out his bedroom window.
+I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks outside his home.

 Writing Because You Think You Have To